OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

 - As an external asset manager,
   I want to send the necessary client-documentation files through my PMS to the bank
-  so that the bank has all the required documents.
+  so that the bank has all the required documents and I only have to upload the client-documentation once.

 - As an external asset manager,
   I want to track the status of the onboarding request (e.g., received, in review, approved, rejected)